-Mocean is a corporateteam buildingactivity and employee engagement events company based in Bristol and London
+Mocean is a multi-award winning employee engagement and internal comms agency based in Bristol & London

 Team building doesn't have to be structured and run through business channels.
 In fact employee wellbeing comes in all kinds of guises so here's some advice on helping your employees enjoy the hot weather we're experiencing.

 With temperatures almost hitting a staggering 35 degree here in Bristol we started thinking about being outdoors and the dangers that being too hot can bring.
 In the UK we're often more concerned with keeping dry and warm so we thought it would help if we compiled some top tips and best advice for surviving if you're heading into the mountains this week.